Skip to content

 Component Contribution

-Remove fusion regularization Over-reliance on attribute features
+Remove Fusion Regularization Over-reliance on attribute features

-Apply mask to generalization heads only Effectively protects generalization
+Generalization head mask only Effectively protects generalization

 Key Findings